 - 1. Are you a graduate of YC's Radiology Technology Program?
-If Yes move on to step 2. - 2.
+If Yes move on to step - 2.
 Fill out your FASFA (although eligibility is not determined by this it is a financial aid requirement) - 1.
 Fill out the Yavapai College Scholarship Application and email tracy.rogers@yc.edu when complete.

-Women's Health Imaging Certificate Program (Rev. 11/08/23) 31 | P a g e
+Imaging Continuing Education Programs (CT/MR): Handbook & Application (Rev. 12/12/23) 30 | P a g e

-Women's Health Imaging Certificate Program (Rev. 11/08/23) 32 | P a g e
+Imaging Continuing Education Programs (CT/MR): Handbook & Application (Rev. 12/12/23) 31 | P a g e

-Women's Health Imaging Certificate Program Application for Admission
+CT or MRI Certificate Program Application for Admission

 Complete the fillable form in its entirety to be considered for admission.
-After filling it out print and sign.
+After filling it out print and sign or digitally sign the form prior to submission.

 Full Name: DOB: Y#

 Address: City: State & Zip:

 YC Email: Personal Email: Phone #:

-Current Employer: Which Program are you applying to: Women's Health Imaging Certificate Which Semester:
+Current Employer: Which Program are you applying to: Which Semester:

-On-the-job Training: Y N Didactic ONLY: Y N
+On-the-job Training: Y N